3dgeo-heidelberg/helios/README.md

             at expenses of greater memory consumption.
         --rebuildScene
-            Force scene rebuild even when a previosly built scene is available --kdt <integer>
+            Force scene rebuild even when a previosly built scene is available --noSceneWriting
+            Prevent scene from being written to .scene file.
+        --kdt <integer>
             Specify the type of KDTree to be built for the scene.
             Using 1 leads to the simple KDTree based on median balancing,